 Salt and pepper to taste

-Add washed escarole and peppers, and thoroughly mix with garlic oil mixture about 3 minutes.
+Add washed escarole and peppers, and thoroughly mix with garlic oil mixture for about 3 minutes.

-Add beans broth and allow mixture to simmer until the peppers are tender, about 10 minutes.
+Add beans and broth and allow mixture to simmer until the peppers are tender, about 10 minutes.

-Remove from heat and carefully add the breadcrumbs, cheese (or nutritional yeast) toss until blended.
+Remove from heat and carefully add the breadcrumbs, cheese (or nutritional yeast) and toss until blended.

 Add salt and pepper to taste and serve immediately.